MorfyMo/warehouse-navigation-agent-WEB_APP_VERSION/README.txt

-This RL uses DQN Agent to interact and learn from the environment.
+This RL uses DQN and PPO Agents to interact and learn from the environment.

 In this example we would try construct a warehouse Robot Navigation.
 1. There are a total of 146 number of packages expected to be carried to the receiving region from the shelves,